| Were

 making them stand out.
 Apply from lashlines to creases and top

+with black mascara.
 If your eyes are brown, try

 green and gold.
 Both shades will pick up the colored flecks found